 Install Docker Engine and Docker Compose on Ubuntu Server

-This article is for those looking for a detailed and clear guide on how to install Docker Engine and Docker Compose on Ubuntu Server.
+This article is for those looking for a detailed and straightforward guide on installing Docker Engine and Docker Compose on Ubuntu Server.

 Docker is a container management system that allows you to “package” an application or website with all its environment and dependencies into a container that you can easily manage.
 For example, transfer to another server, scale, or update.